Table of Contents

 Aromatic flowers are regular, bisexual numerous and in large bunch.
 Each bunch consists of a lot of small flowers that are shaped like long-tubes which open out into four oval lobes.
 Flowering takes place throughout the year.
 The flowers are yellow initially and then changes to orange to crimson.

 Stamens are 7 with very long purple filaments, much exserted, spreading, inserted on a fleshy lobed ring at the mouth of calyx-tube.
-Anthers are purple to black in colour.
+Anthers are purple to black in color.
 Ovary is superior, stalked, unicarpellary, unilocular with marginal ovules, occupying the position of the uppermost eighth stamen, pubescent, style strongly curved into a ring.

 Fruit is a large legume, 12.5—22.5 cm long, 5 cm wide, tapering to both ends, much compressed, rigidly leathery, glabrous, veiny.
 Seed is 3.7—4.3 cm, ovoid and slightly compressed.